growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 In Relay Mode, Cloud Service issues a signed URL for file references as a result of a request from the GROWI server.

-Since the client only communicates with the GROWI server, it is the safest way to refer to files in terms of security.
+This mode is the safest way to refer to files in terms of security since clients only communicate with GROWI server.

 However, due to the characteristics of the relay, there is a disadvantage that the traffic between the GROWI server and Cloud Service increases depending on the number of images, capacity, and requests.